NSHipster/articles/2012-11-12-valuetransformer.md

 ## Transforming Your Core Data Stack

 Lest we forget,
-`NSValueTransformer` can be used alongside Core Data to encode and decode compound data types from blob fields.
+`ValueTransformer` can be used alongside Core Data to encode and decode compound data types from blob fields.
 It seems to have fallen out of fashion over the years, but serializing simple collections in this way